 Freehouse, opened Victorian (renamed 1996)

-Only two handpumps, but don't be fooled; there's an extensive range of well-kept Real Ales served direct from casks in the taproom.
-Look at the blackboards above the bar for a list of what's currently available.
-Regular favourites such as Adnams and Woodforde's are to be found alongside a changing range of ales from around the region and the country.
-There's also a small but carefully chosen range of Belgian bottled ales.
+There are only two handpumps, but don't be fooled; there's an extensive range of well-kept cask ales served direct from casks in the taproom.
+Look at the blackboards above the bar for a list of what is currently available.
+Regular favourites such as Adnams and Woodforde's are to be found alongside a changing range of cask ales from around the region and the country.
+There is also a small but carefully chosen range of Belgian bottled ales.
+In addition, two craft keg ales are usually available; Three Blind Mice Juice Rocket and another changing ale.

 Facilities